PGScatalog/pgsc_calc/docs/explanation/output.rst

         and is included in the final scoring file.
     * - Match type
       - ``match_status``
-      - Indicates whether the variant is matched (included in the final scoring file), excluded (matched but removed based on variant filters), or unmatched.
+      - Indicates whether the variants are matched (included in the final scoring file), excluded (matched but removed based on variant filters), or unmatched.
     * - Ambiguous
       - ``ambiguous``
-      - True/False flag indicating whether the matched variant is strand-ambiguous (e.g. A/T and C/G variants).
+      - True/False flag indicating whether the matched variants are strand-ambiguous (e.g. A/T and C/G variants).
     * - Multiallelic
       - ``is_multiallelic``
-      - True/False flag indicating whether the matched variant is multi-allelic (multiple ALT alleles).
+      - True/False flag indicating whether the matched variants are multi-allelic (multiple ALT alleles).
     * - Multiple potential matches
       - ``duplicate_best_match``
-      - True/False flag indicating whether a single scoring file variants has multiple potential matches to the target genome.
+      - True/False flag indicating whether a single scoring file variant has multiple potential matches to the target genome.
-        This usually occurs when the variant has no other_allele, and with variants that have different REF alleles.
+        This usually occurs when the variant has no other/non-effect allele, and with variants that have different REF alleles.
     * - Duplicated matched variants
       - ``duplicate_ID``
       - True/False flag indicating whether multiple scoring file variants match a single target ID.
 This usually occurs when scoring files have been lifted across builds and two variants now point to the same position (e.g. rsID mergers).
     * - Matches strand flip
       - ``match_flipped``
       - True/False flag indicating whether the scoring file variant is originally reported on the opposite strand (and